Why work for us?

 UKAEA has a graded career structure and our mentoring scheme will enable you to reach your true potential.

-UKAEA manages the UK’s national fusion programme at Culham near Oxford and is developing nuclear fusion as a major new source of safe, reliable low-carbon energy.
+UKAEA manages the UK’s national fusion programme at Culham near Oxford and is developing fusion as a major new source of safe, reliable low-carbon energy.
 Additionally, we have recently launched our site in Rotherham, Yorkshire which will house our fusion technology facilities.
 Our scientists and engineers are working with partners around the globe on the technology for fusion power stations, and we are a world leader in the race to bring it to the electricity grid.

 A new £220M design project led by UKAEA could see the first fusion powerplant built in the UK by 2040.
 To enable this, we have created a set of research facilities tackling the big challenges on the path to commercial fusion energy: